mikepartelow/get-baked/pizza/doughs/altons-overnight.md

    4. Add the remaining water.
 4. Mix with the spatula until dough comes together.
 5. Place dough on floured silpat or cutting board.
-6. Fold dough three times.
+6. Fold dough three times, 🚨 with 5m rest in between 🚨.
-7. Let dough rest for a minute.
-8. Windowpane test.
-If dough does not pass, go back to step 7.
+7. Windowpane test.
+If dough does not pass, do another fold.
-9. Mass the dough and record final dough mass and flour type used.
+8. Mass the dough and record final dough mass and flour type used.
-10. Add to oiled proofing bucket.
+9. Add to oiled proofing bucket.
 Cover loosely.
 Mark dough level.
-11. Put in fridge for 18-24 hours.
+10. Put in fridge for 18-24 hours.

 ### Day 1: Baking Day